 Troubleshooting

-• Servers with restricted access: Zendesk does not support servers that restrict access by client during the EAP.
+• Servers with restricted access: Zendesk does not support servers that restrict access by client.
 However, in some cases you may be able to ask the MCP server owner to add the Zendesk MCP client to their allowlist.
 In that case, the server owner may ask for the following details:

 • Zendesk IP ranges for your account: https://yoursubdomain.zendesk.com/ips